weewx-extensions/pushover/README.md

         # Valid values: True or False
         # Default is True.
         send = True

+        # The number of seconds to wait for the notification to be sent and processed.
+        # Default is None
+        notification_timeout = None

         # Controls if notifications are written to the log.
         # Valid values: True or False